fynv/Three.V8/QGameDev/docs/index.md

 ### External Dependencies

 * Code editors are based on Microsoft WebView2.
-Make sure to get the [runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) installed before starting the IDE.
 * Bundling is performed using [Rollup.js](https://rollupjs.org/).

-Make sure to install the npm package (globally) before trying to run any target.
+The IDE checkes whether WebView2 runtime is available when it starts.
+A installer is lauched automatically if it is not.

+A pre-packaged rollup.exe is provided and used by the IDE to bundle the source code automatically.

 ### Menus